mickaelpham/java-jersey-jquery/README.md

 * [Maven](http://maven.apache.org/) - build tool
 * [Jetty](http://jetty.codehaus.org/jetty/) - embedded HTTP server and servlet
 container
+* [Skeleton](http://www.getskeleton.com/) - a responsive CSS theme

 Build and run the projet
 ------------------------

     $ mvn clean install jetty:run

+And then, open your web browser to `http://localhost:8080/` to see the magic..